6th Airborne Division: Creation

 From June to December 1943, the division prepared for operations, training at every level from section up to division by day and night.
 Airborne soldiers were expected to fight against superior numbers of the enemy, who would be equipped with artillery and tanks.
 Training was therefore designed to encourage a spirit of self-discipline, self-reliance and aggressiveness, with emphasis given to physical fitness, marksmanship and fieldcraft.
 A large part of the training consisted of assault courses and route marching.
 Military exercises included capturing and holding airborne bridgeheads, road or rail bridges and coastal fortifications.
 At the end of most exercises, the troops would march back to their barracks, usually a distance of around 20 mi.
 An ability to cover long distances at speed was expected; airborne platoons were required to cover a distance of 50 mi in 24 hours, and battalions 32 mi.

-At the end of the war in Europe, in May 1945, the division was selected to go to India and form an airborne corps with the 44th Indian Airborne Division.
-The division’s advance party, formed around the 5th Parachute Brigade, had already arrived in India, when the Japanese surrendered after the Atomic bombings of Hiroshima and Nagasaki.
-Following the surrender, all these plans changed.
-The post-war British Army only needed one airborne division, and the 6th Airborne was chosen to remain on strength and was sent to the Middle East as the Imperial Strategic Reserve.

-When the division was dispatched to the Middle East, the 2nd Parachute Brigade was assigned to bring them up to strength.
-In May 1946, after the 1st Airborne Division was disbanded, the 1st Parachute Brigade joined the division, replacing the 6th Airlanding Brigade.
-The next major manpower development came in 1947, when the 3rd Parachute Brigade was disbanded and the 2nd Parachute Brigade, while remaining part of the division, was withdrawn to England, then sent to Germany.
-On 18 February 1947, it was announced that the 6th Airborne Division would be disbanded when they left Palestine.
-Gradually the division's units left the country and were disbanded, the last ones comprising part of divisional headquarters, the 1st Parachute Battalion and the 1st Airborne Squadron, Royal Engineers, departed on 18 May 1948.